This post may include affiliate links. Thank you for your support.

 More brussel sprouts side dish recipes!

-Overhead photo of maple brussels sprouts with cranberries and hazelnuts on a white serving platter.
+Overhead photo of maple syrup brussel sprouts with dried cranberries nuts hazelnuts in a white serving bowl.

 Brussels Sprouts with Maple